daveaglick/Scripty/Readme.md

   Output["other.cs"].WriteLine("// Another file");
   ```

+  * `FilePath`

+    Gets the currently set file path for the output file.

+  * `SetFilePath(string filePath)`

+    Changes the file path for the main output file.

+  * `SetExtension(string extension)`

+    Sets the file path for the main output file to the same path as the script with the specified extension.
+Note that if an alternate file path is specified using `SetFilePath()`, this method will ignore that and will base the new file path on the script file path.

   * `BuildAction`

     You can also control the build action for the generated file using the `BuildAction` property.
 By default, any output file that ends in `.cs` is compiled and all others are included in the project but not compiled (I.e., a build action of "None").
 The `BuildAction` property takes the following enum: